ibuddieat/zk_libcod/doc/added_dvars.md

     * Max.
 Value: 2
     * Effect: Toggle output of download-disconnected game messages.
 A value of `2` prints the relative path to the file requested by the connecting player.

-Note: All default values of the cvars listed above are defined to preserve the stock behavior of the game.
+Note: All default values of the dvars listed above are defined to preserve the stock behavior of the game.